 Events typically close 36 hours before the ETA.
 After you submit your information on the sign-up page, you will see a screen that says Success and Thank You.
 That screen indicates that your information has been entered into our system.
 You will not receive a confirmation email when you sign up.
 The next time you’ll hear from us regarding your GAP is 24-28 hours before your flight. **Please check your junk mail folder!!!***Then you will receive an email with specific instructions about picking up your GAP and information about parking at DCA.
 Please only park in daily parking –not short term.
 Only daily parking is eligible for parking validation by Honor Flight.
 Please pay attention to these email instructions, as instructions vary from flight to flight, and from airline to airline.
 Once inside the airport, follow the instructions provided in the detailed email.

 GAPs are issued at the discretion of the airlines.
 Airlines reserve the right to restrict or limit the number of GAPS on any given day.
 This decision is sometimes not made until the day of the event, for reasons not known by us.
-GAPS are not guaranteed, and our email confirmation to you does not constitute the requests we send to the airlines will be granted.
+Some flights and terminals cannot accommodate large crowds of greeters.
+GAPs are not guaranteed.
+Our email confirmation to you does not guarantee that the request we send to the airline on your behalf will be granted.
 Please do not make demands of the airlines should this happen to you; rather please join other greeters outside security to cheer and welcome our Heros.

 A GAP is similar to an old fashioned airline boarding pass (ie, the paper ones).
 All TSA flight regulations must be followed, and you will have to go through the full travel x-ray screening.
 Please arrive at DCA at least 60 minutes prior to the arrival time in order to be processed through security and arrive at the gate where your flight will be arriving.
 Some flights arrive earlier than the listed ETA because of easier travel conditions.
 Please be flexible.
 The airline terminals are as follows: